 Objects: Graduation Tassel, yarn, cell phones

-Pt.
-1: 仕方が無い “Shikata ga nai” / but it can be helped. is part of MACRO WAVE’s on-going video installation series exploring intergenerational experiences.
-The first part of this series focuses on the personal experiences of member Tina Kashiwagi, who is Yonsei (4th generation Japanese American), and her grandmother’s sister, Christine Umeda, who is Nisei and experienced internment herself.
+"仕方が無い “Shikata ga nai” / but it can be helped" is a MACRO WAVES on-going video installation series exploring intergenerational experiences in the context of a persons' bedroom.
+The first part of this series focuses on the personal experiences of member Tina Kashiwagi, who is Yonsei (4th generation Japanese American), and her grandmother’s sister, Christine Umeda, who is Nisei.
 Through intimate conversations between the two, the question of how the trauma of internment is passed down through generations is posed, breaking the silence of “Shikata ga nai.”

 Boobies of Christ is a performance based installation inspired by childhood memories and trauma of Catholic school, Catholic colonialism’s relationship with Filipino traditions, coming of age experiences, and gender roles in relation to the body.